 - Braking and accelerating: Snapshot looks for easy acceleration without jack-rabbit starts and smooth braking.
 Avoid slamming on your brakes unless necessary to avoid an accident

-- Late-night driving: Avoid driving late at night.
-Midnight to four in the morning on weekends is considered the most dangerous time to drive.
+- Late-night driving: Avoid driving late at night (between midnight and 6 a.m.).
+Midnight to 4 a.m. on weekends is considered the most dangerous time to drive, according to the National Safety Council.
 If you must regularly drive during these hours, Snapshot may not be a good fit for you.

-- Time driving: You need to drive at least 4,000 miles a year (about 10 miles a day) to participate in Snapshot, but the program rewards those who are relatively low-mileage drivers or who frequently carpool.
+- Time driving: You need to drive at least 4,000 miles a year (about 10 miles a day on average) to participate in Snapshot, but the program rewards those who are relatively low-mileage drivers or who frequently carpool.

-- Using your phone: If you’re using the mobile app, Snapshot can tell when you’ve been texting or making phone calls.
-Avoid these activities to remain safe and raise your discount.
+- Using your mobile phone: If you are using the mobile app, Snapshot can determine when you have been texting or making phone calls.
+Avoid these activities to remain safe and increase your discount.

-- Speeding: Driving more than 80 miles an hour will be noted by Snapshot.
+- Speeding: Driving above the posted speed limit will be noted by Snapshot.

-If these are things you have a problem with, you might not want to use Snapshot.
+If you have a problem with the issues described above, you might not want to use Snapshot.
 However, if you are a good driver who avoids negative habits, Snapshot could save you money.

-The mobile app stores analytics and driving data within the app for a few days.
+The Snapshot mobile app installed on your smartphone stores analytics and driving data for a few days.
 When you delete the app, you also delete the stored analytics and data.
-Progressive retains analytics information and driving data transmitted to the Snapshot system indefinitely.
+Progressive retains analytics information and driving data transmitted to its Snapshot system indefinitely.

-According to the Snapshot privacy statement, Progressive retains the right to share your Snapshot data with third parties:
+According to Snapshot’s privacy statement, Progressive retains the right to share your Snapshot data with third parties: